soodrajesh/aws-bedrock-terraform/README.md

 - The S3 bucket for logs is configured with strict access controls.
 - IAM policies follow the principle of least privilege.
 - Sensitive data should never be committed to version control.
+- The IAM role is set up for Bedrock service by default.
+If you wish to use this role with other services (e.g., Lambda, EC2), you may need to adjust the trust policy in `main.tf` accordingly.

 ## Contributing